3 Important Questions To Ask Before a Chess Move

 3. Attached to the Mother.

-A child has the greatest bonding with his/her Mother, if he/she can feel her touch or her voice, then he is at peace.
+A child has the greatest bond with his/her Mother, if he/she can feel her touch or her voice, then he is at peace.

 The same affection will have to be there for your Chess training!

-Yes, you will have to love the game if you want to succeed in your Chess.
+Yes, you have to love the game if you want to succeed in your Chess.

-Chess is all about dedication and passion and the only person to succeed in this, is one who has the passion, minus the stress.
+Chess is all about dedication and passion.
+And the only person to succeed in this is the one with the passion, minus the stress.

-A child has fixed timing for getting up early in the morning, taking food at a fixed time and then sleeping at the fixed time.
+A child has a fixed time for getting up early in the morning, taking food at a fixed time, and then sleeping at a fixed time.

-If you don’t have time for your chess training, then you are not going to make any progress, which you were thinking at the start of learning chess.
+If you don’t have time for your chess training, then you won’t make any progress, which you were thinking at the start of learning chess.

-This is all about doing the same thing daily – and – finally one day you become the expert in any field.
+This is all about doing the same thing daily – and – finally one day you become an expert in any field.

 There is one good saying – “to become an expert in any field you need to put in just 10000 hours of intense practice”.